CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

   * moveCharacter: update character's position
   * depleteHealth: decreases characters health when they take damage
   * increaseLevel: increases the level of enemies after completing a wave
-  * useItem: method, activates an inventory item
+  * useItem: method, invokes the use method of ItemUsageDelegate
   * addInventory(item): add item to inventory
   * removeInventory(item): remove item from inventory
   * openInventory: method, returns inventory contents (use presenter to display)